 Less hype!
 And more attention to craftsmanship.
 With regard to retail, it would be nice to stop the acceleration that has been prominent over the last 10 years.
 Men’s collections are shipped earlier every year and are getting out of touch with the seasons: heavy knitwear should not be delivered in June/July, or even in August.

-We dont follow trends, and we do not buy for the sake of brand names.
+We don’t follow trends, and we do not buy for the sake of brand names.
 We are product-driven; quality and sense of design are key.
 Our selection is a result of extensive online research, our vast international network and lots of traveling.

 My tips?
 Find your niche within the business.
 Establish lasting partnerships with your suppliers.
 Work up a good rapport based on honesty and don’t be pressured to buy minimums.
 Find good suppliers with a strong stock support and core program.
 And finally, no deal is good enough to overrun your concept, personal beliefs or gut feeling – only buy what you believe in, and if a good deal comes along, then bravo!